domluna/notes/linear_algebra.md

 a matrix's eigenvalues.
 The absolute value of the determinant can be thought of as a measure of how much multiplication by the matrix expands or contracts space.

+## More Stuff

+Given coeffs b1,b2,....bn is b1 + b2 + ... + bn = 1 then we call that an *affine combination*.
+If the numbers are nonnegative it's called a *convex combination*.